Like most brokers, Trade.com takes a fee from the spread, which is the difference between the buy and sell price of an instrument.

 Finally, we’ve listed some of the popular funding methods that Trade.com offers its traders on the right.

 Trade.com support a wide range of languages including English, Albanian, Arabic, Czech, Danish, German, French, Greek, Hungarian, Italian, Norwegian, Polish, Portuguese, Romanian, Russian, Slovenian, Spanish, Swedish, Mandarin, and Thai.

 Trade.com has a BrokerNotes triple AAA support rating because they offer a wide range of languages and support options.

 As Trade.com is regulated by CySEC , every new client must pass a few basic compliance checks to ensure that you understand the risks of trading and are allowed to trade.
 When you open an account, you’ll likely be asked for the following, so it’s good to have these handy:

 You’ll also need to answer a few basic compliance questions to confirm how much trading experience you have, so it’s best to put aside at least 10 minutes or so to complete the account opening process.

 While you might be able to explore Trade.com’s platform straight away, it’s important to note that you won’t be able to make any trades until you pass compliance, which can take up to several days, depending on your situation.

 To start the process of opening an account with Trade.com you can visit their website here.

 CFDs are leveraged products and can result in the loss of your capital.
 All trading involves risk.
 Only risk capital you’re prepared to lose.
 Past performance does not guarantee future results.

-69.70% of retail investors lose money when trading spread bets and CFDs with this provider.
+71.36% of retail investor accounts lose money when trading CFDs with this provider.